 Under the MLA paper format, writers use a specific system to use parenthetical citation to provide references in their Work Cited pages, research papers, and essays.

 The Significance of MLA Style

 A research paper or essay composed in MLA style establishes the writer’s credibility by using academic sources within the writer’s text and as an appendix page titled Works Cited.

 When you write an essay or research paper using MLA style, your underlying sources are credited as “citations.”
 When those citations are written in a specific MLA citation format, their credibility is apparent because the works cited list is easily referenced.
 Accurate citations are key to preventing allegations of plagiarism.

 When writing in MLA style, it’s helpful to refer to the MLA Handbook (8th edition).
 Since there are varying levels of expectation for research papers, 8th ed comes in handy.
 If you’re a graduate student or publishing your work, you must also go through the MLA Style Manual and Guide to Scholarly Publishing (3rd edition).

 What’s the Purpose of the MLA Format?

 MLA format/style is used by scholars, researchers, and students working in Liberal Arts as a uniform method of formatting papers and other assignments.
 This ensures that your paper is uniform and is written in a readable style.

-Although there are many MLA format generator and MLA format citation generators available.
-You just need to enter a title, web address, ISBN number and other related information into the MLA format template to automate the whole process for you.
+Although there are many MLA format generators and MLA format citation generators available.
+You just need to enter a title, web address, ISBN, and other related information into the MLA format template to automate the whole process for you.